ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 ### M-Pin 2-Pass

-As you can see below in Fig 2., M-Pin in the two pass operation
+As you can see below in Fig 2., M-Pin in the two pass operation operates in a challenge (from the Server) to client, who responds to challenge.
+This implementation obviates the any risk of Key Compromise Impersonation attack vector, at the cost of of a full roundtrip.

+---

 <figure>
   <caption><strong>Figure 2.</strong> M-Pin 2-Pass</caption>